 Go to your Garden Center and see what herbs are available and suitable for your area.
 This is important if you are planning an outside herb garden.
 If you are planning an inside herb garden, since you control the atmosphere, you can choose whatever you like.

 My suggestion here would be to select a theme for your herb garden.
-You can plant them for cooking herbs, cosmetic herbs, medicinal herbs or fragrance herbs use.
+You can plant them for cooking herbs, cosmetic herbs, medicinal herbs, or fragrance herbs use.
 Be realistic about your plants.
 Check your whole property to find the right spot.
 Look for sun or shade, type of soil, and how well the spot drains.
-These are all very import for picking the best place for your herb garden.
+These are all very important for picking the best place for your herb garden.

-Once you have accomplished the above, pick your sunniest spot because herbs need a lot of sun (a good four top six hours daily).
-Be sure that the herb garden site is level and sheltered from wind.
+Once you have accomplished the above, pick your sunniest spot because herbs need a lot of sun (a good four to six hours daily).
+Be sure that the herb garden site is level and sheltered from the wind.
 If your soil is a bit heavy ad lots of compost when preparing your site which will make the soil looser and help with drainage and texture.

-In an informal herb garden you can plant more flowing, curved beds and walkways.
+In an informal herb garden, you can plant more flowing, curved beds and walkways.
 Add flowers and shrubs for a really exciting look.
 This type of herb garden requires less initial work and will be easier and cheaper to maintain.

 Know which herb plants or annual or perennial, and make a note of them so you won't forget.
 A small spiral notebook is a good place to make comments on the care of each of your herbs.
 Situate each plant according to height for maximum enjoyment of your herb garden.

-Lastly keep them well fed and give them lots of love and you will a beautiful herb garden that is multi-purpose.
-You get to plant the herb garden, watch it flourish, and then you get to harvest it for whatever your purpose was: Culinary, Medicinal, Fragrance or Cosmetic.
+Lastly, keep them well-fed and give them lots of love and you will a beautiful herb garden that is multi-purpose.
+You get to plant the herb garden, watch it flourish, and then you get to harvest it for whatever your purpose was: Culinary, Medicinal, Fragrance, or Cosmetic.